lukaresearch/JPEG_HW/old_version/readme.txt

+Old Version:
 The programs require GNU gcc compiler

-1. On the prompt of Windows OS 11, run t.bat.
+1. On the prompt of Windows 11, run t.bat.

 2. type test "image.jpg" on the prompt.